afontcu/afontcu.dev/content/blog/neural-networks-apocalypse.md

 title: 'Neural networks: The apocalypse is (almost) here'
 description: >-
   AlphaZero has become the ultimate King of the gaming Artificial Intelligences.
   The algorithm, developed by DeepMind (a.k.a.
-Google), beat…
+Google), beat everyone at everything.
 date: '2019-02-18T08:01:00.845Z'
 categories: ''
 tags: ['Random Thoughts']